cosmos/sdk-tutorials/academy/2-cosmos-concepts/5-modules.md

 ![Transaction message flow to modules](/academy/2-cosmos-concepts/images/message_processing.png)

-When a transaction is relayed from the underlying Tendermint consensus engine, `BaseApp` decomposes the `Messages` contained within the transaction and routes messages to the appropriate module for processing.
+When a transaction is relayed from the underlying CometBFT consensus engine, `BaseApp` decomposes the `Messages` contained within the transaction and routes messages to the appropriate module for processing.
 Interpretation and execution occur when the appropriate module message handler receives the message.

 Developers compose together modules using the Cosmos SDK to build custom application-specific blockchains.